PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Background

-Given that we are interested in investigating the basic reasoning about actions and change problem, we want to look at the most fundamental planning formalism first, namely the goal-directed deterministic planning problem.
-Colloquially referred to as {\em classical planning problem}, these problem classes can be mathematically represented by using the tuple $\mathcal{P} = \langle \mathcal{D}, \mathcal{I}, \mathcal{G}\rangle$. $\mathcal{D}$ is referred to as the problem domain, $I$ is the initial state and $G$ is the goal specification.
-The state-space for the planning problem is defined by the possible truth assignment over the predicates.
+Classical Planning Problems can be mathematically represented by using the tuple $\mathcal{P} = \langle \mathcal{D}, \mathcal{I}, \mathcal{G}\rangle$. $\mathcal{D}$ is referred to as the problem domain, $I$ is the initial state and $G$ is the goal specification.
+The possible truth assignment over the predicates defines the state space for the planning problem.
 The domain is again defined by the tuple $\mathcal{D} = \langle \mathcal{F}, \mathcal{O}\rangle$. $\mathcal{F}$ corresponds to the set of fluents, i.e., the state variable used to define the state space and each fluent corresponds to a predicate with some arity, and $\mathcal{A}$ correspond to the set of actions that can be performed as part of the planning problem.
 Each action $a_i[\mathcal{V}] \in \mathcal{A}$ (where $a_i$ is the operator label and $\mathcal{V}$ is the variable used by the operator and each variable could be mapped to an object), can be further defined by two components, the precondition $prec[\mathcal{V}]$ which describes \textit{when} an action can be executed and the effects $eff[\mathcal{V}]$ which defines \textit{what happens} when an action is executed.
 We will assume that $prec[\mathcal{V}]$ consists of a set of predicates defined over the variables $\mathcal{V}$.
-An action is assumed to be executable only if its preconditions are met, i.e, the predicates in the precondition hold in the given state.
-The effect set $eff[\mathcal{V}]$ is further defined by the tuple $\langle add[\mathcal{V}], del[\mathcal{V}] \rangle$, where $add[\mathcal{V}]$ or add effects is the set of predicates that will be set true by the action and $del[\mathcal{V}]$ or delete effects is the set of predicates that will be set false by the action.
+An action is assumed to be executable only if its preconditions are met, i.e., the predicates in the precondition hold in the given state.
+The effects $eff[\mathcal{V}]$ is further defined by the tuple $\langle add[\mathcal{V}], del[\mathcal{V}] \rangle$, where $add[\mathcal{V}]$ or add effects is the set of predicates that will be set true by the action and $del[\mathcal{V}]$ or delete effects is the set of predicates that will be set false by the action.
 An action is said to be grounded if we replace each of the variables with an object, else it is referred to as a lifted domain model (we use a similar convention to differentiate between lifted and grounded predicates).

-Below we have provided a snippet of an action description from a popular benchmark problem called Blocksworld for action corresponding to picking up a block.
+Below is a snippet of an action from a popular benchmark problem called Blocksworld, in PDDL.
+The action corresponds to putting down a block on a table in that domain.